zachary62/learn-cuda/chap3/notes.md

 ## Performance Note

 This vector addition example will probably be slower on the GPU than on the CPU.
-The reason is that the overhead of allocating device memory, input data transfer from host to device, output data transfer from device to host, and de-allocating device memory is expensive.
-In fact, the amount of calculation done by the kernel is `1 FLOPS / 3 MEM`, i.e. one addition is performed for two floating-point input operands and one floating-point output operand.
+The reason is that the overhead of allocating device memory, transferring input data from host to device, transferring output data from device to host, and de-allocating device memory is expensive.
+In fact, the amount of calculation done by the kernel is 1 flop / 3 memory accesses, i.e. one addition is performed for two floating-point input operands and one floating-point output operand.

 ## Summary